jackmpcollins/magentic/docs/configuration.md

 | MAGENTIC_OPENAI_SEED           | Seed for deterministic sampling          | 42                           |
 | MAGENTIC_OPENAI_TEMPERATURE    | OpenAI temperature                       | 0.5                          |

 When using the `openai` backend, setting the `MAGENTIC_OPENAI_BASE_URL` environment variable or using `OpenaiChatModel(..., base_url="http://localhost:8080")` in code allows you to use `magentic` with any OpenAI-compatible API e.g. [Azure OpenAI Service](https://learn.microsoft.com/en-us/azure/ai-services/openai/quickstart?tabs=command-line&pivots=programming-language-python#create-a-new-python-application), [LiteLLM OpenAI Proxy Server](https://docs.litellm.ai/docs/proxy_server), [LocalAI](https://localai.io/howtos/easy-request-openai/).
-Note that if the API does not support function calling then you will not be able to create prompt-functions that return Python objects, but other features of `magentic` will still work.
+Note that if the API does not support tool calls then you will not be able to create prompt-functions that return Python objects, but other features of `magentic` will still work.

 To use Azure with the openai backend you will need to set the `MAGENTIC_OPENAI_API_TYPE` environment variable to "azure" or use `OpenaiChatModel(..., api_type="azure")`, and also set the environment variables needed by the openai package to access Azure.
 See https://github.com/openai/openai-python#microsoft-azure-openai